grafana/agent/.drone/README.md

-When updating the drone.yml file you need to run `make drone` to sign the drone file.
+When updating the drone.yml file the file must be re-signed using `make drone`.
 This is limited to Grafana employees for security reasons.

-Drone environment variables will be need to be setup beforehand.
+Drone environment variables will need to be setup beforehand.

 ```
 export DRONE_SERVER=<url>